Tuition & Financial Aid - Optometry

 Financial aid forms are available in February with a late April deadline date to submit forms.

 MBKU requires only student data on the FAFSA form.
-You should use actual income tax data, not estimated.
+A form from the prior year is used.
 You can go to the website at www.fafsa.ed.gov to file your FAFSA electronically or obtain a PIN number or FSA ID.

 MBKU Code Numbers: